John Obi Mikel confirms Super Eagles return for 2019 Africa Cup of Nations | Goal.com

 Mikel's last game for Nigeria was against Argentina at the 2018 Fifa World Cup and he is yet to feature for the country since their group stage exit in Russia.

-In March, Rohr disclosed that the Middlesbrough midfielder missed out of his last selection through a knee injury.
+In March, Rohr disclosed that the Middlesbrough midfielder missed out on selection due to a knee injury.

 Following a meeting with the German tactician, Mikel disclosed his readiness for his fourth appearance in Africa's foremost football competition.